 Easy Belt Arm Positioning

 Changing the arm pivot should be easy and will allow you to sand at any angle.
-Some of the models have a split collar mechanism, and using an Allen wrench, you can change the positions quickly.
+Some of the bench sanders have a split collar mechanism, and using an Allen wrench, you can change the positions quickly.
 Others can have a dual-ring mechanism that locks with two or three bolts, which are often hard to reach.

 Easy Belt Change and Adjustment